 Take a look at Bellroy’s homepage, for example.

 Notice how they don’t overload their website visitors with information and products right off the bat.
 Rather, just below the fold, they display their best-selling items, and below that, they show the different product categories, making it easy for their shoppers to find what they need.
-They still offer a variety of choices, but they present their products in a way that makes the shopping experience enjoyable and effortless.
+They offer a variety of choices presented in a way that makes the shopping experience enjoyable and effortless.

-In addition to a beautiful, whitespace-friendly design, you should also make sure that your website is easy to navigate and use.
+In addition to a beautiful design, make sure your website is easy to navigate and explore.
+Make it easy to search and find a product if the customer already knows what they want.
 As Bellroy does, categorize your products in a way that makes it easy for your shoppers to find what they’re looking for.

 Don’t you hate it when you’re browsing a website and can’t figure out what you want to buy because you don’t know the difference between the products?
 For example, take a look at this Bose product page for headphones:

 Bottom line?
 Make it very clear what your product features and benefits are.
-If you have products that are similar to one another, then create comparison charts, like Apple does, that clearly define the differences between them.
+If you have products that are similar to one another, make comparison easy for the customer, as Apple does.

-One of the problems with shopping online is that you can’t touch or try out the product.
-There’s more pressure on the decision-making process since you often don’t really know what you’re going to get, especially if it’s a first-time purchase.
-To reduce the pressure your shoppers are feeling, try offering them a return policy and guarantee that’s hard to refuse.
-For example, you could offer free shipping on returns and a lifetime guarantee.
+One of the key challenges in eCommerce is that the customer can’t touch or try out the product.
+This creates more pressure on the decision-making process, especially for first-time purchases.
+To reduce this pressure, offer a returns policy and guarantee that’s simple, clear and hard to refuse.
+For example, offer free shipping and returns or a guarantee that meets or beats competitors.
 Or, as Warby Parker does, you could allow your customers to try out your products before committing to a purchase.

-But all of that aside, it’s also a hassle to return products.
+But even with a generous policy, it’s still a hassle to return products.
 One survey found that 27% of shoppers dislike purchasing online because they don’t want to have to deal with returning it if it doesn’t turn out right.

 There’s a reason why brick-and-mortar stores have displays in their windows.
-By showcasing certain products, they’re more likely to grab people’s attention and pull them inside.
+By showcasing certain products, they grab people’s attention and pull them inside.

 The same goes for your eCommerce store.
-Highlighting certain items in your store, like your best-selling products or recently added items, is effective because it draws attention to certain products, helping to make the decision-making process easier for customers.
+Highlighting certain items in your store, like best-selling or recently added items, is effective because it helps to make the decision easier for customers.
 Here are a few badges that you could add to your products: